 PEGs and PEG derivatives are generally regulated as safe for use in cosmetics, with the conditions that impurities and by-products, such as ethylene oxides and 1,4-dioxane, which are known carcinogenic materials, are removed before they are mixed in cosmetic formulations. (source) Unless you contact the manufacturer, you won’t know if these contaminants are present.

-PEGs should not be applied to broken skin. (source) and that would include eczema-affected skin, broken pimples, scratches and grazes.
-This concerns me as many people would be applying products containing PEGs to broken skin.
+PEGs should not be applied to damaged skin (source) and that would include eczema-affected skin, broken pimples, scratches and grazes.
+This concerns me as many people would be applying products containing PEGs to damaged skin.

 I acknowledge that phenoxyethanol appears to be ‘safe’ but believe thought needs to go into how many low-dose products we’re exposing ourselves to every day.
 As infants and children are more vulnerable to these chemicals, is that safe low dose calculated with them in mind, or adults?